TiagoBellas/Computational_Finance_for_Asset_and_Portfolio_Management/README.md

    - For this project we've settled 11 S&P 500 listed stocks, one per each of the 11 different sectors and fetch the market data from 01-01-2010 to 31-12-2022.

 2. **Return Computation**
-   - Calculate daily, weekly, and monthly log-returns using adjusted closing prices.
+   - The time series was calculated in daily, weekly, and monthly log-returns using adjusted closing prices.

 3. **Empirical Investigation**
-   - Analyze financial market return properties:
+   - Analyzed financial market return properties:
      - Absence of auto-correlation
      - Fat Tails (non-normal distribution)
      - Asymmetry or negative skewness